JvanKatwijk/algol-60-compiler/README.md

 the) Algol 60 constructs in terms of C expressions.
 The resulting compiler compiled Algol 60, using C as intermediate language and - if the compilation succeeded - generated an executable.
-For those interested: it is certainly capable of handling the "man or boy" example.
+For those interested: it was certainly capable of handling the "man or boy" example.

 Since it was a fun project, the compiler was named "jff-algol", i.e.
 Just-For-Fun-Algol.